elseif

 Conclusion

-In conclusion, the "elseif" keyword is a powerful tool for PHP developers, allowing them to execute a block of code when the "if" condition is false and another condition is true, and improve the functionality and readability of their code.
+In conclusion, the elseif keyword is a powerful tool for PHP developers, enabling clear and efficient evaluation of multiple conditions.
 We hope this comprehensive guide has been helpful, and we wish you the best of luck as you continue to develop your PHP skills.

 What is correct about the 'elseif' statement in PHP?